This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Carrot and Coconut: Add some shredded coconut into the batter for a tropical twist.
-You could also use coconut milk in place of regular milk for a creamier texture.
+• Carrot and Coconut: Stir shredded coconut into the batter or use coconut milk instead of regular milk for added richness.

-• Spiced Pecan: Toss some pecans in cinnamon and a pinch of cayenne before adding them to the batter for an extra layer of spice and crunch.
+• Spiced Pecan: Mix chopped pecans with cinnamon and a pinch of cayenne before adding them to the batter for extra flavor and crunch.

 How To Make Carrot Cake Cupcakes

-These step-by-step photos and instructions help you visualize how to make a small batch of carrot cake cupcakes.
+These photos and instructions help you visualize how to make a small batch of the best carrot cake cupcakes.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Preheat the oven to 350° F (177°C).
-Line a muffin pan with cupcake liners or lightly coat the insides with oil spray.
-This recipe yields 5 to 6 carrot cake cupcakes.
+Before You Begin: Preheat the oven to 350°F (177°C).
+Line a muffin pan with 5 to 6 cupcake liners or lightly coat with oil spray.

-dry ingredients for carrot cupcakes in a mixing bowl.
+the batter for carrot cake cupcakes in two mixing bowls.

-1. Add the dry ingredients to the wet ingredients and mix with a hand mixer on medium speed until combined.
+1. Combine: Add the dry ingredients to the wet and mix on medium speed just until blended.

-2. Fold in the grated carrots and chopped pecans.
+2. Fold in carrots and pecans: Gently stir in grated carrots and chopped pecans.

-1. Pour or spoon the batter into the liners, filling only about 2/3 full to avoid spilling over the sides.
-Bake for about 18-23 minutes, or until a toothpick inserted in the center comes out clean.
+3. Fill and bake: Spoon the batter into the liners, filling each about 2/3 full.
+Bake for 18–23 minutes, or until a toothpick inserted in the center comes out clean.

-1. Remove the cupcakes from the oven and allow them to cool completely before frosting.
+1. Cool: Remove from the oven and let the cupcakes cool completely before frosting.

 carrot cake cupcakes in muffin tins cooling on a kitchen counter.

-1. Make the frosting: In a medium-sized mixing bowl, combine softened cream cheese and softened butter.
-Whip until well combined and smooth.
+1. Make the frosting: In a medium bowl, mix softened cream cheese and butter until smooth.

-1. Add powdered sugar and vanilla extract.
-Mix until smooth and well combined.
+2. Finish the frosting: Add powdered sugar and vanilla.
+Mix until smooth and fully combined.

-1. Spread over the top of the cooled cupcakes.
+1. Frost: Spread the frosting over the cooled cupcakes.

 Expert Tips